wenbinlu/readarXiv/README.md

 This project creates a large number of .mp3 files according to the newly posted abstracts on "arXiv/astro-ph/new" and then plays them in sequence.
 The Replacements are ignored.
 When each .mp3 is played, the user has 30 seconds (adjustable) to make a decision whether to save the arxiv-ID of this abstract or not.
 In the end, a list of the saved arxiv-IDs will be printed.

-Prerequisite: openAI (and an API key to make payment), glob, pygame, subprocess
+Prerequisite: openAI (and an API key to make payment), pygame, glob

 There are four steps: